Create and manage custom detections rules

 For more details on user actions, read Remediation actions in Microsoft Defender for Identity.

 If the custom detection yields email messages, you can select Move to mailbox folder to move the email to a selected folder (any of Junk, Inbox, or Deleted items folders).

 Alternatively, you can select Delete email and then choose to either move the emails to Deleted Items (Soft delete) or delete the selected emails permanently (Hard delete).

-RecipientEmailAddress must be present to apply actions to email messages.
+RecipientEmailAddress must be present in the output results of the query to apply actions to email messages.

 Set the scope to specify which devices are covered by the rule.
 The scope influences rules that check devices and doesn't affect rules that check only mailboxes and user accounts or identities.

 - All devices

 Only data from devices in the scope will be queried.
 Also, actions will be taken only on those devices.